FaizanMughal/flak_m/Readme.md

  - UT gore system (WIP, toggleable)
  - Liquid splashes
  - Original Invulnerability and Night Vision items
+ - Hexen compatibility

 ## In progress

- - Tooltips for menu options.
- - Help screens describing items and stuff (maybe?).
+ - N/A, this is the 1.1 release.

 ## Planned

- - Stuff for 1.1
+ - Stuff for 1.2
-   - Fancy titlemap like Doomreal.
+   - Fancy titlemap with intro narration.
    - Touch up blood/gibbing features.
 At the moment, Nashgore is still a superior alternative.
+   - Help screens describing items and stuff (maybe?).
+   - Chex Quest compatibility ?
-   - Hexen/Strife compatibility ???
+   - Strife compatibility ????
  - Stuff for much later
    - Add ammo counters to Pulsegun, Minigun, Flak Cannon and Rocket Launcher once scripted textures are implemented